Jump To:

 Welcome to Brookside!

 Join the wanderlust to celebrate our neighborhood stormwater creek, Cemetery Branch, and the diverse wildlife habitat and robust ecosystem it quietly nourishes within Raleigh's urban bustle.
-The Brookside Wanderlust Neighborhood Artwalk brings passive exploration from public right-of-way spaces, offering everyday ways for residents to reconnect with our backyard wildlife habitats and to educate about stormwater creeks as flourishing ecosystems, essential utility systems, and precious keepers of neighborhood environmental resiliency.
+Starting in March with the first of three installations, stormwater creek ecosystem-themed artwork will begin dappling the sidewalk along Brookside from Watauga down towards Holden (final destination being Vale Street).
+The Brookside Wanderlust Neighborhood Artwalk offers different ways for residents to reconnect with our backyard wildlife habitats and to educate about stormwater creeks as flourishing ecosystems, essential utility systems, and precious keepers of neighborhood environmental resiliency.

-By weaving together observations of our natural world with meandering sidewalk art, we create a perpetual invitation for the curious wanderer, inviting folks to discover or rediscover small, everyday joys by stepping outside.
+By weaving together observations of our natural world with meandering sidewalk art, we create a perpetual invitation for the curious wanderer to discover or rediscover small, everyday joys by stepping outside.

 More info: